How to Run Wan2.2 Image to Video GGUF Models in ComfyUI (Low VRAM)

 2. Requirements for Wan2.2 Video Generation Model (I2V GGUF Model)

 Before diving into the setup process, it’s crucial to ensure that your system meets the requirements for running the Wan2.2 Video Generation Model in ComfyUI, especially if you are working with low VRAM configurations.
-The GGUF model version of the Wan2.2 model is optimized for performance, allowing it to run efficiently on systems with less than 12GB of VRAM.
+The GGUF version of the Wan2.2 model is optimized for efficiency, enabling smooth performance on systems with 12 GB of VRAM or less.

 Requirement 1: ComfyUI Installed